Eng Aner Siicht op d’Natur

 Another view on Nature

-This year, Antropical is working in collaboration with Mirador – Centre for nature and forests in contributing to Holiday at Home, a program launched in Luxembourg in response to the current pandemic.
+In 2020, Antropical worked in collaboration with Mirador – Centre for nature and forests in contributing to Holiday at Home, a program launched in Luxembourg in response to the current pandemic.
 Following Mirador’s leading moto ‘another perspective on nature’, Antropical artists have developed several original installations which enable people to encounter nature from a different angle by themselves, without the need of a guide.

 Antropical has, since the beginning, had quite a playful and interactive approach to art, erasing the borders between creation, production and the everyday life.
 Not only are we aiming to find a sustainable way to foster culture, but we are also striving to create an awareness of our responsibility as artists within natural and human environments.
 In that respect, Antropical and Mirador have collaborated on the creation of this artistic hiking trail that is interactive in nature.
 By using the medium of playful art to direct people’s focus away from their usual field of vision while they walk in the forest, this trail will make them experience nature in a completely different way.

-Participating artists: Margot Van der Sande (NL), Reem Dada (SY), Benjamin Coles (UK), Cas Banierink, Nika Schmitt (NL), Tanja Bladt-Cohen (UK/DK), Lucia Fiorani & Daniele Valentino (IT), Valentine Emilie Bossert (CH), Roos Nieboer (NL), Amelia Daiz (UK), Giulio Dal Lago (IT), Kasia Lewinska (PL), Maina Joner (FR/NO), Marieke Sytema (NL), Alexandra Fraser (UK).
+Participating artists: Margot Van der Sande (NL), Reem Dada (SY), Benjamin Georges Coles (UK), Cas Banierink, Nika Schmitt (NL), Tanja Bladt-Cohen (UK/DK), Lucia Fiorani & Daniele Valentino (IT), Valentine Emilia Bossert (CH), Roos Nieboer (NL), Amelia Daiz (UK), Giulio Dal Lago (IT), Kasia Lewinska (PL), Maïna Joner (FR/NO), Alexandra Fraser (UK).

 Open access at all times.